Sponsored by CareCredit

 What Does Senior Cat Weight Loss Look Like?

 Many senior cats lose weight gradually, so it is difficult to notice the weight loss when you see your cat every day.
-However, if a senior cat is ill, it is possible that weight loss can be quick and dramatic.
+But if a senior cat is ill, it’s possible that weight loss can be quick and dramatic.
 If you can’t recall when your cat started to lose weight, and the changes in appearance are subtle, the weight loss has likely been a gradual process.

 There are two types of weight loss: total body mass and lean body mass, or muscle.
 When a cat loses weight, the body tries to prevent the loss of lean body mass, so fat is eliminated first.
 However, in some nutritional issues or medical conditions, muscle is lost instead.
 This is coupled with the natural loss of muscle in senior cats.

-Loss of total body mass is easier to spot – your cat has less fat under the stomach and around the waist, and the midsection looks smaller.
+Loss of total body mass is easier to spot.
+Your cat will have less fat under the stomach and around the waist, and the midsection looks smaller.

 Why Is My Older Cat Losing Weight?
 8 Common Causes